DKFZ-ODCF/sophia/README.md

   * Patch: A `README.md` file that is worth its name and contains first documentation about the usage of the SOPHIA binaries and input and output files.
   * Patch: Added unit tests.
   * Patch: Code readability improvements, documentation, `.editorconfig` file, and `clang-format` configuration
+  * Patch: Major refactorings for code clarity (and understanding of the convoluted code) and to improve usage of C++ type system for compiler-based checks of changes.

 * 35 (9e3b6ed)
   * Forked from [bitbucket](https://bitbucket.org/compbio_charite/sophia/src/master/)